 Depending on the manufacturer, there are some direct drive wheels that are compatible with consoles like the Xbox One and PlayStation 4.
 In particular, Fanatec offers great support for console gaming, with dedicated steering wheel bundles for both Xbox and PlayStation.

-Open Sim Wheel (OSW): Build Your Own Direct Drive Wheel
+Open Sim Wheel (OSW): Building a Direct Drive Wheel

 Open Sim Wheel, known in short as OSW, is an online movement centred on creating homemade direct drive wheels by utilizing separate servo motors, motor drives, USB interfaces, motor mounts, wheel hubs, wheels, paddle shifters and many other materials.
 This allows for a very powerful and tailored DD set-up for a cost slightly lower than those of premade wheels from brands such as Fanatec.
 The process is complicated, and not intended for those with little experience, but can be hugely rewarding.
 Think of OSW as akin to building your own PC, but for sim racing.